 Like sexy men with penetrating eyes and perfectly coiffed bed head, gelato shops appear at every turn in Italian cities.
 On crystal blue spring days it seems that everyone is lingering in the streets, licking sensually at the creamy cold confection – the Italians seem to have the market on lingering sensually over any number of yummy street foods!
 But how do you spot the best gelato in Italy?

 Gelato making is an art form in Italy and gelaterias often resemble galleries in homage to the frozen fantasy.
-Even a humble neighborhood shop makes great effort to elaborately garnish the sculpted colorful mounds with fruits, nuts, and candies.
-The serious artisanal shops are softly lit rich wood paneled rooms with marble floors and elaborate display cases of polished brass manned by charming Italians ready to satisfy your every need.
+Even a humble neighborhood shop makes a great effort to elaborately garnish the sculpted colorful mounds with fruits, nuts, and candies.
+The serious artisanal shops are softly lit rich wood-paneled rooms with marble floors and elaborate display cases of polished brass manned by charming Italians ready to satisfy your every need.

 How to spot the best gelato shops

 With Italian roots, I’ve been fortunate to take many trips to this boot-shaped nation under the guise of visiting family.
 But of course, I’m really there for the food.
 I’ve developed techniques of spotting good gelato shops, which you can apply in any Italian city.
 Here’s how I do it.